unisa-hpc/sycl-bench/README.md

 ## Packaging

 SYCL-Bench provides a CMake target `package` (and `package_source`) to package a SYCL-Bench installation.
-Users can configure what generators to use to build the packages by setting `CPACK_BINARY_<GENNAME>` CMake flag and then build the enabled packages by building the `package` target:
+Users can configure what generators to use to build the packages by passing a semicolon-separated list of generators to use to the `CPACK_GENERATOR` CMake flag and then build the enabled packages by building the `package` target:

 ```
 cmake -Bbuild -DCPACK_GENERATOR="TGZ;ZIP"